 Water desalination is the removal of salts and dissolved solids from saline water (brackish or seawater), also known as Desalting or Desalinization.
 In addition to the removal of minerals, the process removes most biological or organic chemical compounds.
 Most desalination processes are based either on thermal distillation or membrane separation technologies.
 To learn more about water desalination, related issues, status in California and recommendations for a California strategy, see Chapter 10, Desalination (Brackish and Sea Water), in Volume 3 of the California Water Plan Update 2013.

 In 2002, the California Legislature approved Assembly Bill 2717 (Hertzberg, Chapter 957), which asked DWR to convene the California Water Desalination Task Force to look into potential opportunities and impediments for using seawater and brackish water desalination, and to examine what role, if any, the State should play in furthering the use of desalination technology.
 A primary finding of the Task Force is that economically and environmentally acceptable desalination should be considered as part of a balanced water portfolio to help meet California's existing and future water supply and environmental needs.
-DWR prepared and submitted to the Legislature in 2003 the report, “Water Desalination: Findings and Recommendations document to capture the valuable work of the Task Force.
+DWR prepared and submitted to the Legislature in 2003 the report, “Water Desalination: Findings and Recommendations, to capture the valuable work of the Task Force.

 These units provide emergency water supply wherever and whenever needed.
 The units can be easily moved (via air, land or marine transport) and deployed to drought-stricken and water-stressed areas.
 Mobile desalination units provide flexibility in supplying potable water to communities by connecting to existing municipal water storage and delivery systems.
 They can also be quickly and easily decommissioned or moved to other locations should drought conditions ease.
 The report* "Logistics for Deploying Mobile Water Desalination Units" was prepared in 2009 to address mobile desalination units.